Therapy is just one tool in your toolbox:

 Faith Harper’s sweary mini-guides on everything from how to make boundaries to evidence based strategies to support people with anxiety or depression.

-These books are FULL of swearing – and the general language can be cringey – but these remain the hands-down most useful books I’ve found for everything from developing everyday coping skills to how to manage anger with skill.
-Packed with actual strategies (such as using the BIFF technique for dealing with high conflict personalities) and absolutely solid research-based information, these tiny and affordable titles work harder than you’d ever expect.
+These books are wonderful and although some will find the general language can be cringey these remain the hands-down most useful books I’ve found for everything from developing everyday coping skills to how to manage anger skillfully.
+Packed with actual strategies (such as using the BIFF technique for dealing with high conflict personalities) and evidence-based information, these tiny and affordable titles work harder than you’d ever expect.
 Rather than recommend any single book, the above link goes directly to the Microcosm page (Dr Faith’s publisher) so anyone interested can have a browse.
 My most-used book?
 Unf*ck Your Boundaries.

 Waking the Tiger: The Innate Capacity to Transform Overwhelming Experiences by Peter A. Levine.